willkg/blog/posts/dev/auditing_experiences.rst

 decisions, I would have spent more time to finish them.

-Even though the audits were never *finished*, I continue to refer to these audit documents long after moving on from them.
+Even though the audits were never *finished*, I continue to refer to these audit documents long after moving on from them and used them to hand off services to new owners.

 ..
 Note::